no10ds/dorc/docs/pipeline_definition.md

 ```

 * `name` - The string name of the next funtion to trigger (this must match the name of a relevant folder name under `../src`)
 * `type` - The type of function we wish to trigger next.
-This is an optional value that defaults to a function but it is possible to trigger another seperate pipeline instead of a function.
+This is an optional value that defaults to a function but it is possible to trigger another pipeline instead of a function.

 #### Trigger Function